-3.1.
+2.1.
 Getting Started with Leapfrog 2025.1

 Leapfrog 2025.1 includes changes to the 'getting started' workflow.
+While the interface will look slightly different, the general flow has remained the same.

 After downloading and running the installation file for Leapfrog 2025.1, a new dialog requesting an account email will pop up.